 Back

-Six things locum tenens physicians need to know about taxes
+6 things locum tenens physicians need to know about taxes

 Locum tenens assignments provide a great deal of flexibility, the chance to experience new places, and a fun way to add diverse experiences to your medical career.
-It’s unique for all of those reasons — and because it involves a different approach to taxes than typical W-2 employment.
+It’s unique for all those reasons – and because it involves a different approach to taxes than typical W-2 employment.

 Don’t let that scare you off.
 Sharon Gorman, vice president of tax for Global Medical Staffing, explains what you need to know about taxes as a locum tenens physician.